jonathantneal/domose/README.md

 ### The $dispatch Method

 The `$dispatch` method dispatches an event on an element.
 It returns the element.
-If possible, probably use the native `new CustomEvent()`, even though it’s way uglier to write out.
+If possible, probably use the native `new MouseEvent()`, `new CustomEvent()`, etc even though they're way uglier to write out.

 ```js
 import { $dispatch } from 'domose';